 The sequencer is responsible for indicating when the example design can test the incoming data as well as sequencing the data that is transmitted.
-When both the RX and TX channels are out of reset, it sends out K28.5 symbols.
+When both the RX and TX channels have completed the reset sequence, it sends out K28.5 symbols.
 These are followed by four /R/..../A/ frames mimicking what is seen on a JESD204 data interface.
 Note /Q/ and the 14 bytes of /ILA/ data are not sent.
 They just increment counter values.